Here’s a question for you:

 And here’s the thing.
 I’m starting to suspect that they might secretly enjoy being outraged.

-Ryan Holliday uses the term outrage porn to describe how the media keeps its jaded and frazzled readership hooked on a constant stream of Dog bites Man (or tennis player shouts at umpire) non-stories:
+Ryan Holliday uses the term outrage porn to describe how the media keeps its jaded and frazzled readership hooked on a constant stream of outrage, venting and other non-stories:

 Outrage has slowly eaten online media from the inside out.
 What was once a righteous and necessary force—a check on softball reporting inside old media—is now a corrupt and lazy vice.
 The outrage you see isn’t real, it isn’t sincere.
 In fact, it is the opposite.
 It’s shallow, it’s superficial and it’s selfish.

 Remember that the next time you click a headline and find yourself getting pissed off.

 Unfortunately it seems like the stream of outrage-based news has trained people to enjoy their outrage.
 It seems to have turned into a bit of an addiction for many.

 I should declare my (lack of) interest in the media.
 I don’t read the news.
 As I’ve said before, no news is good news.
 Most of The News is toxic for your mental health.
 The News distorts and heightens people’s view of risk (if it bleeds it leads).

-So it was strange when last week The Escape Artist was accused on the internet of aiding and abetting the Evil Empire of the Daily Mail.
+So it was strange when last week I was accused on the internet of colluding with The Evil Empire of the Daily Mail.
 This followed a minor article that the Daily Mail ran on me.

 I don’t read the Daily Mail.
 I’ve never been interviewed by the Daily Mail.
 I’ve never written for the Daily Mail.
 I’ve never been paid by the Daily Mail (although I’d be happy for them to remedy this shocking state of affairs).
 I didn’t even read last week’s Daily Mail article featuring The Escape Artist….before or after publication.
 They wrote it without my input based on publicly available information.
 And that’s fine.